modelscope/agentscope/docs/sphinx_doc/en/source/tutorial/208-distribute.md

 When the input message of the Agent is ready, the Placeholder will be replaced by the real message, and then the actual `reply` method will be executed.

 About more detailed technical implementation solutions, please refer to our [paper](https://arxiv.org/abs/2402.14034).

+#### Agent Server

+In agentscope, the agent server provides a running platform for various types of agents.
+Multiple agents can run in the same agent server and hold independent memory and other local states but they will share the same computation resources.
+As long as the code is not modified, an agent server can provide services for multiple main processes.
+This means that when running mutliple applications, you only need to start the agent server for the first time, and it can be reused subsequently.

 [[Back to the top]](#208-distribute-en)